cloudflare/Cloudflare-CPanel/README.md

 ### Uninstalling the cPanel Plugin

-An uninstall script has been provided to unregister the plugin with cPanel and remove all CloudFlare specific files from the server to deactivate the plugin.
+An uninstall script has been provided to unregister the plugin with cPanel and remove all Cloudflare specific files from the server to deactivate the plugin.

-NOTE: This will not remove zones or users from CloudFlare that have been registered through the plugin.
+NOTE: This will not remove zones or users from Cloudflare that have been registered through the plugin.

 The following set of commands will download the necessary files, execute the uninstall script and ultimately remove the uninstall script as well: